Deck Lighting Ideas

 5) For getting the feeling that you are still in your own private area, not having to contend with any eyesores that may or may not be your neighbor's yard, consider getting outdoor screens.
 It gives you the idea of being in your own room as well as blocks any unwanted views from elements out of your control!

 6) When having a party outside, you don't have to settle for a grill.
 Mix it up with fun treats like fondue.
-Buy a small fire pit and roast marshmallows (away from the wooden deck, mind you).
-Buy a raclette grill and let people have control over what they eat as well as showing your knowledge of Swiss culture!
-There are so many possibilities!
+Buy a small and roast marshmallows (away from the wooden deck, mind you).
+Buy a fire pit and let people have control over what they eat as well as showing your knowledge of Swiss culture!
+There are so many possibilities! raclette grill

 Types of Deck Lighting